jasonelle/jasonette-old-blog/_posts/2017-02-08-functional-programming-in-json.md

 **2. `Callback` is when you pass a function as an argument to another function.**

-Callbacks are functions meant to be executed at the end of a function.
 Callbacks are important in any application that involves asynchronous tasks such as network requests, processing user interactions, etc. because you have to delay the callback function's execution until it's time.

 ![function](/assets/function_callbacks.png)

 ---

-So, how can we use a JSON object to describe things like this?
+So the question is: How can we use a JSON object to describe things like this?

 <br>

 # 2. Writing a function in JSON

-On Jasonette, we have something called **actions**.
-Actions describe what tasks to run and how.
+Jasonette has something called [actions](http://docs.jasonette.com/actions/).
+Actions describe tasks.
 Each action consists of up to four attributes:

 1. `type`: name of a native function to run
 2. `options`: arguments to pass to the function
 3. `success`: success callback to run when the function returns success
 3. `error`: error callback to run when the function returns error

 Using just these four attributes, you can build any kind of fully functional app.
-Let's take a look how:

 <br>